caseywatts/caseywatts.github.io/_posts/2018-12-16-debugging-your-brain-2.md

 To start up your debugger in the moment, I recommend the "whoop" technique.

 One day, my mother snapped at my younger brother for leaving the door open.
 Immediately after, she felt bad and apologized.
 She told us she really didn't know why she yelled about “such a small thing”.
-After thinking about it for a moment, she realized that she hadn’t eaten yet that day and was pretty hungry.
+After thinking about it for a bit, she realized that she hadn’t eaten yet that day and was pretty hungry.
 That hunger affected both her mood and her response to my brother.
 After she ate some food, she felt much less irritable.
 I’m really proud of her going through this whole thought process — great job, mom!

 ### Whoop!

 This wasn’t the first or last time this sort of thing would happen.
 My mom wanted to get better at this — better at noticing things like how her hunger, thoughts, and emotions can affect her mood.
-Once she got into that introspective state, she could figure it out well enough, but she had trouble getting into that introspective state in the first place.
+Once she got into that introspective state she could figure it out well enough, but she had trouble getting into that introspective state in the first place.
 In programming terms, she had trouble hitting a “debugger breakpoint”.

 My mom asked us to help her next time she got frustrated or upset like this.
-We brainstormed together, and decided that next time we could loudly yell "WHOOP!”.
-From there she could try processing the experience, or she she could say “not now” and we would move on.
-She whoops herself, too.
-I whoop myself.
-My brother whoops himself.
+We brainstormed, and decided that next time we could loudly yell "WHOOP!”.
+After the whoop, she could try processing the experience or she could say “not now” and we would move on.
+She whoops herself, I whoop myself, my brother whoops himself.
 We all whoop!

 Hopefully this story makes the whoop technique memorable for you.
-Yelling “whoop” is both helpful and hilarious.
-A “whoop” surprises you out of your current mindset.
+Yelling whoop is both helpful and hilarious.
+A whoop surprises you out of your current mindset.
 If you were about to downward spiral, it halts that for a moment.
 It puts you into a different mental state where you can be ready to think about what made you so frustrated in the first place.
 For my mom, it wasn't really what my brother was doing — she figured out it was more about her hunger.
-We’ll cover things that might affect your mood later in this chapter.
+We’ll cover more things that might affect your mood later in this chapter.

 This technique is most useful for whooping yourself: either out loud, or quietly in your head.
 If you want to recruit friends or family to support you that’s great, but definitely optional.